-At the beginnig of the season, some ferrata routes are not practicable, because there is still snow up in the mountains. ferrate open closed
+At the beginning of the season, some ferrata routes are not practicable, because there is still snow up in the mountains.
+Via ferrata accessibility.
+Ferrate open closed

 Note: guideolomiti declines any responsibility for accidents caused by erroneous interpretations or imprudent behaviors using the contents of this site.